 The last group of equilibria is perhaps the most interesting, since it is characterized by a sort of counter-signaling behavior: separation between high quality and low quality senders is attained because the low quality persuader B sends the reference cue x associated with high quality, while the high quality persuader G sends the reference cue y associated with low quality.
 More precisely, we say that an equilibrium is separating with high quality going with low signal - or that it is a separating equilibrium with counter-signaling - if $\rho(G) = y$ and $\rho(B) = x$.
-We note that this behavior by P can form an equilibrium only if DM chooses $\delta(y) = HYN$ and $\delta(x) = LY$.
-Indeed, in such a case the persuader of type G finds it convenient to save on costs and send y, since this leads nevertheless his offer to be accepted, while the persuader of type B finds it convenient to pay the cost of sending x, since this is the only way to have his offer accepted.
-We also note that, as for the other separating equilibrium, in order for this equilibrium to exist elaboration costs must be low enough so that DM actually best replies with HYN for intermediate values of μ .
-Figure 7 illustrates an example of a counter-signaling equilibrium, while the following proposition provides the conditions for its existence.
+We note that this behavior by P can form an equilibrium only if P chooses P can form an equilibrium only if P chooses P finds it convenient to save on costs and send P since this leads nevertheless his offer to be accepted, while the persuader of type P finds it convenient to pay the cost of sending P since this is the only way to have his offer accepted.
+We also note that, as for the other separating equilibrium, in order for this equilibrium to exist elaboration costs must be low enough so that P actually best replies with P for intermediate values of P. Figure 7 illustrates an example of a counter-signaling equilibrium, while the following proposition provides the conditions for its existence.

 PROPOSITION 6 (Separating equilibrium with counter-signaling).
-The profile (ρ, δ) such that $\rho(G) = y, \ \rho(B) = x, \ \delta(x) = LY, \ \delta(y) = HYN$ is an equilibrium if and only if:
+The profile (ρ, δ) such that $\rho(G) = y$, $\rho(B) = x$, $\delta(x) = LY$, $\delta(y) = HYN$ is an equilibrium if and only if: